Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 Follow these two steps to **add a new page** to the documentation:

 1. Create a new Markdown file under `docs/subdir/file_name.md` and put the documentation inside.
-The sub-directory and file name should follow the pattern `fancy_title_and_more.md`.
+The sub-directory structure represents different topics of the documentation.
+Try to fit the contribution into the existing structure.
+The file name should reflect the title of the documentation page, i. e. `shortened_page_heading.md`.
 1. Add `subdir/file_name.md` to the configuration file `mkdocs.yml` by updating the navigation section.
 Yes, the order of files is crucial and defines the structure of the content.
 Thus, carefully consider the right spot and section for the new page.